isavir/devops-exam/README.md

 ```

 ### GET /health
-Just returns whether the service is alive and what it's configured to use.
+returns whether the service is alive and what it's configured to use.

 ## Testing It Out